twikista/Aaron-Anama-react-dev-task/README.md

 To run this application locally:

-1. Get the GraphQL endpoint and the instruction to launch it from [end point](https://github.com/scandiweb/junior-react-endpoint)
+1. Get the GraphQL endpoint and follow the instruction to launch it from [HERE](https://github.com/scandiweb/junior-react-endpoint)

 2. Clone this repo